-OFRF welcomes gifts through donor-advised funds (DAFs).
-Grants from DAF’s cannot be used to satisfy a pre-existing pledge.
+OFRF welcomes gifts from donor-advised funds (DAFs).
+When making a contribution through your DAF, please include your name and contact information as part of your gift so we can properly acknowledge your support.
+Grants from DAFs cannot be used to satisfy a pre-existing pledge.
 Additionally, IRS rules prohibit the use of donor advised fund grants for any portion of a fundraising event ticket or table.
-Prior to making a grant recommendation to the OFRF, please ensure that your intentions meet any guidelines or requirements of your individual donor advised fund as suggested by your fund’s managers.
+Prior to making a grant recommendation, please ensure that your intentions meet any guidelines or requirements of your individual donor advised fund as suggested by your fund’s managers.

 Estate Planning: Bequests and Beneficiary Designations (or Legacy Gifts)